John Cornford: Legacy

 While "Time future, has no image in space"—it doesn't yet exist—Cornford asserts that "We are the future."
 But the future is also both "crooked" and "straight": that is, the fight is straightforward, but the road to the future he and his comrades embody is crooked, winding, uncertain.

 The second part of the poem is a complex and highly referential reflection on the then-recent history of the Communist movement.
 Cornford believes that the new policies of the Communist International (about which Smith argues, he has serious doubts) will be tested in practice:

 (Oviedo is a city in Northern Spain where miners had already taken up arms against the dictatorship that preceded the Second Spanish Republic; the Mauser is a type of rifle.)

 In the third section, Cornford confronts his own isolation.
 Smith discusses what he calls "the paradoxical fusion of solidarity and solitude in a single line at the heart of 'Full Moon at Tierz': 'Now with my Party, I stand quite alone'.
 In the midst of all this enforced solidarity, it is the loneliness which persists."
 Smith goes on: "A hesitant and solitary being wills himself, in a kind of prayer to an absent Marxian deity, not to lose his faith, to be a good Communist":

 The raw, even violent emotional honesty of these lines is both very modern—one cannot imagine a poet before about 1920 writing them—and very characteristic of Cornford's mature poetry.

 His best-known poem, usually titled (after Cornford's death) "To Margot Heinemann," partakes of the same emotional directness, but in a more tender vein.
 The poem has been described by the poet Carol Rumens as "one of the most moving and memorable 20th-century love poems".
-While the form is in some respects traditional—ballad-form quatrains rhyming abcb—its rhythms are skillfully irregular, with two to three stresses per line, and its rhymes often slant, including those of the moving last stanza: "And if bad luck should lay my strength Into the shallow grave, Remember all the good you can; Don't forget my love."
+While the form is in some respects traditional—ballad-form quatrains with rhyme scheme ABCB—its rhythms are skillfully irregular, with two to three stresses per line, and its rhymes often slant, including those of the moving last stanza: "And if bad luck should lay my strength Into the shallow grave, Remember all the good you can; Don't forget my love."
 Rumens says: "You feel as if you have been presented with a photograph of a young soldier's inner life.
 He is a passionate lover and a passionate warrior: these qualities are held in perfect psychic balance.
 And they are timeless.
 The speaker could be one of Homer's heroes.
 He could be a Spartan at Thermopylae."
 But the famous opening lines "Heart of the heartless world, / Dear heart, the thought of you" actually contain a blind quotation from Marx, who in the Introduction to his Critique of Hegel's Philosophy of Right describes religion as "the heart of a heartless world."